SOM-Net: Unrolling the Subspace-based Optimization for Solving Full-wave Inverse Scattering Problems: Discussion

 The reconstruction results with the $270^{\circ}$ aperture are demonstrated in Fig. \ref{Limiteder}, and the corresponding quality metrics are summarized in Table \ref{limitedtab}, where we use (L) and (F) to represent the results of limited and full apertures, respectively.
 As observed, the proposed SOM-Net can still achieve better reconstruction performance for challenging cases than the SOM and U-Net.
 Meanwhile, the fitting results of the induced current by the first transmitter and the corresponding scattered fields for Test\#21 are shown in Fig. \ref{LimitedausJEs}, which indicates a good consistency with the references.

-Meanwhile, it is also found that the reconstruction performance of SOM-Net degrades in the limited-aperture case compared to the full-aperture ones.
-This suggests that extra regularization is required to improve the reconstruction of SOM-Net for dealing with such a challenging case, which needs further research but is beyond the scope of the current work.
+Meanwhile, it is also found that the reconstruction performance of SOM-Net degrades in the limited-aperture case compared to the full-aperture ones. {As shown in the comparison results of SOM-Net(L) and SOM-Net(F) in Fig. \ref{Limiteder} and Table \ref{limitedtab}, it is observed that the SOM-Net with full-aperture data achieves better reconstruction results compared to that of the SOM-Net(L).
+For example, there is a noticeable deterioration in the image quality for Test\#21 in the limited-aperture case.
+Meanwhile, the SSIM decreases from 0.91 to 0.88, and the RMSE changes from 0.13 to 0.11.
+Similar quality dropping has also been observed in other examples. } This suggests that extra regularization is required to improve the reconstruction of SOM-Net for dealing with such a challenging case, which needs further research but is beyond the scope of the current work.